Theory of Knowledge

 Related Theories

-There are a few philosophical theories that tie into the concept of responsibility in TOK:
+There are a few philosophical theories that tie into the concept of responsibility in the TOK Lesson Plan:

 - Ethical Relativism: This theory suggests that what is right or wrong depends on the individual culture’s beliefs.
 In TOK, this raises questions about whether responsibilities change from one culture to another, especially when sharing knowledge that crosses cultural boundaries.